OlanrewajuTheAnalyst/Customer_Behavior_Analytics-End_to_End_Data_Analytics_Project/about_project/README.md

 Conclusion
 This project demonstrates a complete end-to-end data analytics workflow, connecting data preparation, database management, SQL analysis, business intelligence, visualization, and reporting into a single pipeline.

-It showcases the ability to take a raw dataset and transform it into actionable business insights using Python, PostgreSQL, SQL, and Power BI.
+It showcases the ability to take a raw dataset and transform it into actionable business insights using Python, PostgreSQL and Power BI.